LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 `@sync` cares for a barrier such that the loop must be finished before any worker can go on. `@async` simply means non-blocking execution of the `remotecall_fetch` on the master in the loops.
 That's the reason for the outer `@sync`.

 The final fetch of an array is debatable in HPC circumstances.
 Usually, it is more clever to write out results to a file in a worker-local fashion in order to avoid memory overrun on the node of the master.

+Instead of `@sync/@async`, which is rather convenient, you can but also do the same thing with `@spawnat` (`@spawn`, if you don't care which worker is used - the runtime system schedules) and `fetch()`.
+But then, explicit data movement/handling is also your business.
 </details>

 #### Map-Reduce - pmap (jobfarming)